blogmywiki/microbit-pi-data/README.md

 ![blocks in MakeCode](microbit-serial-logger-1line-string-smol.png)

 Flash the HEX file above onto the BBC micro:bit.
-If you want to edit the program, you can drag and drop the HEX file on to the [MakeCode editor](https://makecode.microbit.org/#editor) or paste in the text in the .JS version of the file, also included in this repo.
+If you want to edit the program, you can drag and drop the HEX file on to the [MakeCode editor](https://makecode.microbit.org/#editor) or paste in the text in the .ts (TypeScript) version of the file, also included in this repo.
 Every minute, or when you press button A, this program writes a string to the USB serial port comprising two numbers, the temperature and the light level reading separated by a colon.
 That's all it does.
 The block redirecting serial to USB probably isn't needed but is there for clarity.

 Plug the micro:bit into the Raspberry Pi's USB socket.